Nord Stream blast

 Ukrainians under suspicion

-In mid-August of this year, it became known that the German Federal Public Prosecutor General was looking for a Ukrainian in the case who had allegedly fled from Poland to his home country.
+In mid-August of this year, it became known that the German Federal Prosecutor General was looking for a Ukrainian in the case who had allegedly fled from Poland to his home country.
 "Die Zeit, Süddeutsche Zeitung and ARD reported that the man and two other Ukrainian nationals - a man and a woman - were suspected of the crime.

 This article has been automatically translated,